Montessori Frequently Asked Questions

 FROM EUROPE TO THE UNITED STATES

 Invited to the USA by Alexander Graham Bell, Thomas Edison, and others, Dr. Montessori spoke at Carnegie Hall in 1915.
-She was invited to set up a classroom at the Panama-Pacific Exposition in San Francisco, where spectators watched twenty-one children, all new to this Montessori method, behind a glass wall for four months.
+She was asked to set up a classroom at the Panama-Pacific Exposition in San Francisco, where spectators watched twenty-one children, all new to this Montessori method, behind a glass wall for four months.
 The only two gold medals awarded for education went to this class, and the education of young children was altered forever.

 INDIA and THE NOBEL PEACE PRIZE